← Back to 史記

 祿 祿 使

 Grand Tutor Chan and Chancellor Ping and others said: Lord Wuxin Lü Lu is an upper marquis.
 His position sequence is first.
 Please establish him as the King of Zhao.
 Empress Lü permitted it.
-She posthumously honored Lü's father Lord Kang as King Zhao Zhao.
+She posthumously honored Lü Lu's father, Marquis Kang, as King Zhao.
 In the ninth month, King Ling of Yan Jian passed.
 He had a beautiful woman's son.
 Empress Lü had people kill him.
 He had no posterity.
 The state was eliminated.
 In the tenth month of the eighth year, Lü Tong, son of King Su of Lü and Marquis of Dongping, was made King of Yan, and his younger brother Lü Zhuang was enfeoffed as Marquis of Dongping.

 18

-In mid-third month, Empress Lü performed purification rites.
-On her return along Zhi Road, she saw what looked like a blue dog seize her under the arm, then vanish.
+In the third month the Empress Dowager performed the lustration rite.
+On her return she passed Zhi Road and saw a creature like a gray dog clinging to her sleeve; suddenly it vanished.
 Divination said the calamity came from Ruyi, King of Zhao.
 After that injury to her arm, Empress Lü fell ill.

 19

 For her maternal grandson Yan, King Yuan of Lu, who was young and had long been orphaned, Empress Lü enfeoffed two sons of Zhang Ao’s former consort: Chi as Marquis of Xindu and Shou as Marquis of Lechang, to support him.
-And she enfeoffed the Palace Chamberlain Zhang Shi as Marquis of Jianling, Lü Rong as Marquis of Zhuzi.
+She also enfeoffed the Grand Herald Zhang Shi as Marquis of Jianling and Lu Rong as Marquis of Zhuzi.
 All eunuch supervisors, commandants, and assistants in the palace were enfeoffed as marquises within the passes, each with five hundred households.

 20